 Death by poison

-Anyway, brewing potions is something taught to students and something most can easily learn from a textbook.
+Anyway, students have shown that making potions is an easy as learning a recipe from a textbook, or sometimes from a weird moody textbook created by a social outcast.
 Hermione Granger in second year was able to make a Polyjuice Potion rather successfully only having rudimentary knowledge of potion making principles.
-You could imagine what kind of brews someone like Tom Riddle would make given the chance.
+You could imagine what kind of brews someone like Tom Riddle would make if given the chance.

 However, there are other potions that could be used to kill including: